Antique Wicker Furniture Materials

 Bamboo is a material that resembles rattan and is often mistaken for it.
 However, one of the biggest differences between the two materials is that bamboo has a hollow core center and rattan has a solid core center.

-Also, where the leaves were attached to the bamboo there are distinctive dark colored ridges, whereas on the rattan, the leaf areas are not so pronounced and visible.
+Also, where the leaves were attached to the bamboo there are distinctive dark-colored ridges, whereas on the rattan, the leaf areas are not so pronounced and visible.

 Paper Fibre Rush or Paper Wicker

-Paper fibre rush wicker on the other hand, is a man-made paper product invented in 1904.
-The unusual spelling of “fibre” denotes that the product is not natural, but instead man-made.
-Paper fibre or “fiber reed” was used extensively in the early 1900s when China had an embargo on the exportation of rattan reed.
+Paper fibre rush wicker, on the other hand, is a man-made paper product invented in 1904.
+The unusual spelling of “fibre” denotes that the product is not natural but instead man-made.

 Cathryn repairing paper wicker rocker